satunr/COVID-19/README.md

 (feature name: Death-Infected)

-10. Lockdown type is a feature capturing the type of lockdown (shelter in place: 1 and stay at home: 2) in a given state[7,8] (filename:source/Datalockdown.csv, feature name: Lockdown)
+10. Lockdown type is a feature capturing the type of lockdown (shelter in place: 1 and stay at home: 2) in a given state[7,8] (filename:source/Data_lockdown.csv, feature name: Lockdown)

-11. Day of lockdown captures the difference in days between 1st January 2020 to the date of imposition of lockdown in a region[10] (filename:source/Datalockdown.csv, feature name: Day Lockdown)
+11. Day of lockdown captures the difference in days between 1st January 2020 to the date of imposition of lockdown in a region[10] (filename: source/Data_lockdown.csv, feature name: Day Lockdown)

-12. Population density is the ratio between the population and area of a region[10] (filename: source/Datapopulation.csv, feature name: Pop-ulation, Area, Population Density).
+12. Population density is the ratio between the population and area of a region[10] (filename: source/Data_population.csv, feature name: Population, Area, Population Density).

-13. Traffic/activity of airport measures the passenger traffic (also normalized by the total traffic across all the states of USA[11] (filename:source/Dataairport.xlsx, feature name: Busy airport score, Normal-ized busy airport)
+13. Traffic/activity of airport measures the passenger traffic (also normalized by the total traffic across all the states of USA[11] (filename: source/Data_airport.xlsx, feature name: Busy airport score, Normal-ized busy airport)

-14. Age groups (0 - 85+) in brackets of 4 year (also normalized by total population)[10] (filename: source/Dataage.xlsx, feature name: age_to_ Norm_to_, e.g. age4to8); we later group them in brackets of 20 for thepurposes of analysis.
+14. Age groups (0 - 85+) in brackets of 4 year (also normalized by total population)[10] (filename: source/Data_age.xlsx, feature name: age_to_ Norm_to_, e.g. age4to8); we later group them in brackets of 20 for thepurposes of analysis.

-15. Peak infected (and peak death) measures the duration between first date of infection and date of daily infected (and death) peaks[10] (featurename:  Peak Infected, Peak Death).
+15. Peak infected (and peak death) measures the duration between first date of infection and date of daily infected (and death) peaks[10] (feature name: Peak Infected, Peak Death).

-16. Testing measures the number of individuals tested for COVID-19 (total number before and after imposition of lockdown[8,12] (filename:source/Datatesting.xlsx, feature name: Testing, Pre-lockdown testing, Post-lockdown testing)
+16. Testing measures the number of individuals tested for COVID-19 (total number before and after imposition of lockdown[8,12] (filename: source/Data_testing.xlsx, feature name: Testing, Pre-lockdown testing, Post-lockdown testing)

 17. Pre- and post-infected and death count measures the number of individuals infected and dead before and after lockdown dates (feature name:Testing, Pre-infected count, Pre-death count, Post-infected count, Post-death count).